jtlapp/subtap/README.md

 - If multiple people are working on a problem, instead of having to communicate a filename or a test name, you need only communicate a test number.
 This assumes that both parties have identical copies of the test suite, because otherwise the test numbers might differ.
 - Instead of trying to only group subtests together in a file that you're willing to always run together, you have more freedom to organize subtests into files according to logical association, facilitating maintenance.

-*CAVEAT*: When using `subtap` to glob across multiple test files, test numbers depend on the order in which the files load.
+*CAVEAT*: When using `subtap` to glob across multiple test files, test numbers depend on the order in which files load.
 This order should be consistent from run-to-run until tests are added or deleted or files are renamed.
 Order may vary from machine to machine, depending on their file systems and on the order in which the files occur in the file system.

 ## Installation